-Major exhibition devoted to renowned Scottish artist and concrete poet, Ian Hamilton Finlay, focusing on the maritime in his work.
+A major exhibition devoted to the renowned Scottish artist and 'concrete poet', Ian Hamilton Finlay, focusing on the maritime in his work.

 Ian Hamilton Finlay (1925-2006) was an internationally renowned Scottish artist and also Britain’s most significant concrete poet of the 20th century.
-This major exhibition focuses on the maritime theme in Finlay’s work.
-It was a central element of his art, and one to which he returned throughout his life.
+This major exhibition focuses on the maritime theme in Finlay’s work, a central element of his art, and one to which he returned throughout his life.